When did you last check your smoke alarm?

 Taking action today really could mean the difference between life and death.

-Stuart Millington, Senior Fire Safety Manager at North Wales Fire and Rescue Service, said: "We have seen the devastation that fires can cause first hand and know that a few simple precautions could have prevented countless tragedies.
+Stuart Millington, Senior Fire Safety Manager, said: "We have seen the devastation that fires can cause first hand and know that a few simple precautions could have prevented countless tragedies.
 Don't let tragedy strike your family - stop the fire from starting in the first place.

 Follow our twelve top tips for fire safety in the home;